n-vent/grafana-workshop/README.md

 This repository provides the materials for the workshop *Grafana & Co: Visualization and monitoring of time series data with Grafana, Telegraf and InfluxDB*.

-Please download or clone this repository to join the workshop.
+Please download or clone this repository to participate in the workshop.

 ## Commands
 Start and run the TIG-stack defined in [tig-stack/docker-compose.yaml](tig-stack/docker-compose.yaml):